 - (QCC Faculty Handbook, Observations).
 Accordingly, all PNET and FNET sections should be observed with specific attention to their virtual components. - ii.
 More specifically, all PNET and FNET sections should be the subject of peer observations conducted by a departmental colleague who has successfully completed the eLearning Institute.
 (If a department does not have an adequate number of qualified peer observers, the Senate Committee on eLearning can assign one to assist in the observation by a department member if requested by the department Chairperson.) - iii.
 If an instructor routinely teaches a combination of traditional and PNET or FNET sections, it is expected that the PNET/FNET sections will be the focus of peer observations with similar frequency as the traditional course sections. - iv.
-The peer observer must have access to the course site. - v.
+The peer observer must have access to the course site.
+The access has to be limited ('student' or 'guest' access) and no more than 48 hours. - v.
 The instructor will self-assess their course using the QM rubric available from the Office of Educational Technology. - vi.
 The online instructor will meet individually with the peer observer to review the instructor's self-assessment of the course and offer an orientation to the online learning environment. - vii.
 The self-assessment and associated conference should be summarized/documented using the existing Peer Observation Form.
 The actual QM self-assessment form should be included with the peer observation form.
 Guidelines for peer observers regarding how to summarize observation/conference discussions are available in Appendix A. - viii.
-These guidelines apply equally to partially online courses (PNETs), as the observation is intended to evaluate the entire course design and the entire range of student learning experiences.
+These guidelines apply equally to partially online courses (PNETs), as the observation is intended to evaluate the entire course design and the entire range of student learning experiences. - ix.
+More details on peer observations including the differences between observation of online courses in different formats (synchronous vs asynchronous), please refer to the relevant section in the most recent PSC CUNY Contract.